hash-bang/angular-observer/README.md

 Observable.destroy()
 --------------------
-Destroy the observer and deregister it with `$observeProvider` so it no longer receieves updates.
+Destroy the observer and deregister it with `$observeProvider` so it no longer receives updates.

 Observable.isModified([path])